Waste and recycling bins

 New and additional waste and recycle bins

-Property owners pay a utility charge for Council’s waste services - this covers the cost of collection, disposal and processing.
-The annual charge for a waste and recycling collection service is included on a property owner’s rates notice.
+Property owners pay a utility charge for Council's waste services - this covers the cost of collection, disposal and processing.
+The annual charge for a waste and recycling collection service is included on property owners' rates notices.

-The standard bin set is a 240 litre waste bin and a 240 litre recycle bin.
-The bin establishment fee for a new bin set (waste and recycle) is $60 and is charged on the rates notice.
+The standard bin set is a 240-litre waste bin and a 240-litre recycle bin.
+The bin establishment fee for a new bin set (waste and recycle) is $64 and is charged on the rates notice.

 Property owners can submit a request to change bin sizes via telephone or online: